bitesizedserverless/anonymous-user-identities-with-cognito-lambda-triggers/README.md

 4. Then compile CloudFormation by running `cdk synth`.
 The output will be stored in `cdk.out`.

 To deploy the templates to your AWS account, run `cdk deploy`.

+## Gatsby demo site

+The folder `website/` contains a simple Gatsby project to interact with the user pools.
+To use the website, first follow the Gatsby [installation instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#installation-guide).
+Open the `index.js` file and update `default_user_pool_client` and `no_verify_user_pool_client` variables with the user pool clients deployed with CDK.
+Then navigate to the Gatsby directory and run `gatsby develop`.